From “Spiritus Monday Morning,” Bern’s line:

 “Psychopaths lie, cheat, and steal.
 They’re not just antisocial, they’re foolishly so (they will commit thefts, forgery, adultery, fraud, and other deeds for astonishingly small stakes and under much greater risks of being discovered than will the ordinary scoundrel.)
 While they are often smart, they have a sort of “rudderless intelligence” in that they respond to situations as they arise but cannot formulate any coherent, sustainable long-term plan.
 They are masters of the empty gesture, and have a glib facility with language, stripping words of the glue that normally connects them to feeling and morality.
 Finally, they lack remorse and shame for the harm and hurt that trail behind them.
 One way or another, almost everything that can be said about psychopaths can be said about tricksters.”

-A great one to memorize and declaim every November first:
+A great one to memorize and declaim every November 1st:

 No sun, no moon!